Searching for light neutralinos with a displaced vertex at the LHC: Model and benchmark scenarios

 where $m_{\tilde f}$ is the mass of the corresponding sfermion mediating the decay.
 Consequently, for small enough RPV couplings (and $m_{\tilde \chi_1^0}$) the neutralino will be long-lived.
 The decay products of this long-lived neutralino (shown in Fig.~\ref{fig:feyndiag}) will be identified as displaced tracks from a common origin, i.e., a displaced vertex (DV).

 From the 27 flavor combinations of the $\lambda'_{ijk}$ couplings, the strongest sensitivity at the LHC will be for $\lambda'_{i11}$ ($i=1,2$) as a result of the proton parton distribution functions and higher reconstruction efficiencies for electrons and muons compared to tau leptons.
 For concreteness, in this work we analyze the sensitivity of the LHC to $\lambda'_{111}$, but the search strategy described in this work is expected to give similar constraints for $\lambda'_{211}$.
-For simplicity, all the superpartners different from $\tilde \chi_1^0$ and $m_{\tilde e_L}$ are taken to be heavy (10 TeV), so that they are effectively decoupled, and the phenomenology at the LHC is controlled by the following three parameters:
+For simplicity, all the superpartners different from $\tilde \chi_1^0$ and $m_{\tilde e_L}$ are taken to be heavy (10 TeV), so that they are effectively decoupled.
+Although this mass hierarchy may be difficult to achieve in a realistic model, this is a phenomenological consideration chosen to define our benchmarks, so the phenomenology at the LHC can be controlled by the following three parameters only:

 In Sec.~\ref{sec:results} we will present our numerical results with four benchmark scenarios of the selectron mass, $m_{\tilde e_L}$: $1\mbox{ TeV}$, $2.5\mbox{ TeV}$, $5\mbox{ TeV}$, and $7\mbox{ TeV}$, while varying the mass of the lightest neutralino ($m_{\tilde \chi^0_1}$) and $\lambda'_{111}$ freely.